-Peter McGovern spent a lifetime building liquor distilleries in the United States, Canada, Mexico and South America, never skipping a beat even during National Prohibition.
+Peter McGowan spent a lifetime building liquor distilleries in the United States, Canada, Mexico and South America, never skipping a beat even during National Prohibition.
 Seen by some as “The Dean of American Distillers,” McGowan's record stands as one likely never to be broken.

 Born in New York City in 1869 McGowan came from a noted Northern Irish distilling family founded by a grandfather.
 His father was Dominic McGowan, the inventor of a “continuous” whiskey distilling process who had come from Ireland to New York City after the Civil War.
 The family lived there for the next decade until Dominic in the early 1880s decided that Cincinnati offered him better prospects.